Currie32/nf-core-spatialtranscriptomicsgeomx/README.md

    nextflow run main.nf -with-docker currie32/st-geomx
    ```

+6. You can view the results from running the pipeline by opening the jupyter notebook: [summary_of_outputs.ipynb](./summary_of_outputs.ipynb)

 ## Documentation

 The nf-core/spatialtranscriptomicsgeomx pipeline comes with documentation about the pipeline [usage](https://nf-co.re/spatialtranscriptomicsgeomx/usage), [parameters](https://nf-co.re/spatialtranscriptomicsgeomx/parameters) and [output](https://nf-co.re/spatialtranscriptomicsgeomx/output).